 Since third parties developed the operating, financial and administrative systems that we use, steps will be taken to ensure that these third-party systems are Year 2000 compliant.
 We plan to confirm this compliance through a combination of representations by these third parties of their products' Year 2000 compliance and specific testing of these systems.
-We plan to complete this process prior to the end of the third quarter of 1999.
+We plan to complete this process during the 4th quarter of 1999.
 Until such testing is completed, we will not be able to completely evaluate whether our systems will need to be revised or replaced.